 No more than one award may be presented each year in any one JROTC or ROTC unit; no individual is eligible to receive the award more than once.
 The recipient is to be selected by the individual’s unit commander, who will coordinate the selection and presentation with the local MOAA chapter.

-In the event there is no MOAA chapter in the vicinity of a ROTC/JROTC unit, or the nearest chapter is not able to sponsor the award, a unit commander may purchase a medal and certificate from national MOAA through the MOAA Store.
+In the event there is no MOAA chapter in the vicinity of a ROTC/JROTC unit, or the nearest chapter is not able to sponsor the award, a unit commander may customize and print a certificate using the links above.
 If a local chapter does not sponsor the award, the unit commander can designate a person, preferably a member of MOAA from the local area, to make the presentation.

 First of all, thank you for your unrelenting dedication to our organization during the ongoing pandemic.
 I continue to be impressed by your creative ideas to remain connected to your members, the ease by which many of you have transitioned to virtual meetings, and, importantly, the impressive ways in which you continue to seamlessly serve your communities during these challenging times.

 I know many of you have already started preparations to recognize students in your local area through the MOAA ROTC/JROTC Awards Program, an important honor for deserving young cadets, midshipmen, and their families, and one of the most visible ways for chapters to participate in their local communities.

 Unfortunately, this year, due to supply chain challenges beyond our control, we are unable to provide medals or printed award certificates to chapters in time for Spring presentations.
 Instead, chapters should customize and print digital certificates for ROTC and JROTC presentation purposes.
 We fully expect to resolve the current situation and have an adequate supply of medals by early Fall.
 At that time, chapters will be able to order medals to award retroactively if desired, as well as place orders for the next school year.